An Easy Walk In Old Lyme, Connecticut

 Along the way there are pictures of birds and fish with descriptions, so you can identify the wildlife.

-Along The Boardwalk Are Receptacles For Fishing Lines - A Big Danger to Wildlife
+Along the Boardwalk Are Receptacles for Fishing Lines - A Big Danger to Wildlife as They Easily Become Entangled

 Discarded filament fishing lines are a danger to water fowl and other wildlife.
 Receptacles are provided along the way to discard the filament.